hollowdoor/raw_vm/README.md

 Something To Note
 -----------------

-Source map support is not good in V8/node so compiled scripts do not provide very useful errors.
+Source map support is not available in V8/node so compiled scripts do not provide very useful errors.